emuell/luals-docs-gen/README.md

 # List all options
 cargo run -- --help

-# Build or update the example, test API in this crate
+# Build and update the example mdbook in this crate
-cargo run -- ./test/definitions ./test/out
+cargo run -- ./test/definitions ./test/src
 ```

 ### Library